DrewBradfordXYZ/quickbase-api-react/README.md

 A React hook wrapper for [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) providing token management, logging, and environment-specific behavior for the [QuickBase JSON RESTful API](https://developer.quickbase.com/).
 Written in TypeScript.

 The aim of this project is to preserve and use [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) in React.
 It retains access to the original method signatures for API requests.
-And uses the autoRenewTempTokens feature to regenerate temporary tokens after their 5 min lifespan expires.
+And uses the autoRenewTempTokens feature to regenerate temporary tokens after the 5 min lifespan expires.

 ## Pitch